H8K-iOS/Trackizer/README.md

 # Trackizer
-Hi everyone, this is a simple Budget Tracker App📱 Built to demonstrate the use of UIKit, Firebase, NotificatioCenter, Charts, Delegate Pattern in MVVM Architecture
+Hi everyone, this is a simple Budget Tracker App📱 Built to demonstrate the use of Swift UIKit, Firebase, NotificatioCenter, Charts, Delegate Pattern in MVVM Architecture

 # Built With: